lucasns97/presentations/README.md

 # presentations
 In this repository I make available some of my presentations.
+Most of them I made with a collegue during graduation.